Press Alt + R to read the document text or Alt + P to download or print.

 sentence.

-something like where the applicant
+something like "Such waivers shall be granted only in those circumstances where the applicant

 sure the balancing test was needed, it could be finished with a period.